 The Access to Justice Internship Program provides a unique opportunity for law students to participate in an internship with a legal aid organization.
 These internships educate students about the civil legal needs of low-income people and provide future lawyers with the skills to address these problems.
-Applications for Spring 2017 are available and will be accepted on a rolling basis throughout the spring semester.
-The first round of decisions will be made on any application received by 5pm on January 20, 2017.

 Each law student is supervised by accomplished lawyers and has the opportunity to provide direct legal services to low-income clients while receiving hands-on training and mentorship.
 Each supervising attorney provides their law students with a variety of experiences and assignments, including significant research and writing, which helps them learn about access to justice matters, legal decision-making, advocacy skills, attorney-client relationships, and legal institutions.